 The design assist process for this project engaged Steel Encounters more than a year in advance of site construction.
 Through multiple design iterations, our team established and maintained the appropriate budgets for the owner, and ultimately returned significant savings at project close-out.

-Eckersley O'Callaghan provided a 35-foot glazed facade system for the expansive lobby of 111.
-A study of movements, rotations, supports, and rigidity was conducted to define a system that would cope with the immense imposed building deflections.
-For more on this portion of the project, visit Eckersley O'Callaghan.
+The 35-foot glazed facade system for the expansive lobby of 111 involved a study of movements, rotations, supports, and rigidity to define a system that would cope with the immense imposed building deflections.

 To see a video of the design process visit YouTube channel